marcuslull/BookManager/projectNotes.md

 Functionality:

-Users can Create, Read, Update, and Delete books through the API.
+Users can Create, Read, Update, and Delete bookEntities through the API.
-Implement functionalities for searching books based on various criteria:
+Implement functionalities for searching bookEntities based on various criteria:
 Title (fuzzy search optional)
 Author (fuzzy search optional)
 Genre (with pre-defined genres or user-defined)